Creating a Memorial Garden Helps in Healing After a Loss

 In our own lives and through hearing stories from others, our compassionate team understands the healing that can occur through planting and curating a memorial garden in honor of a loved one who has died.
 Not only is this an inspirational way to pay tribute to their life, but it also provides a peaceful place to remember how much they meant to you.

-It is never too late in the year in Springfield and Sherman to think about how and where you can create a meaningful destination to retreat to when working through your grief.
+It is never too late in the year in Springfield, Sherman and our surrounding communities to think about how and where you can create a meaningful destination to retreat to when working through your grief.
 Planning, building, and maintaining a garden also presents an opportunity to focus on something beautiful and symbolic in the midst of what may be a painful time in your life.
 After all, a personal grief journey is difficult to explain to others.
 It’s unpredictable and filled with setbacks and breakthroughs.
 The hope is, over time, feelings of peace, connection, and positivity will slowly reemerge.

 In many ways, a memorial garden can help in that process.
 Consider these ideas when thinking about planting a garden in honor of someone you loved and lost.

 - Depending on the space, your memorial could be as small as a single tree or as large as a sprawling garden with many different flowers, grasses, and shrubs.
 Did your friend or family member have a favorite flower or plant?
 Perhaps they loved tulips, daffodils, or lilacs.
 You can select plantings based on what meant the most to them.

 - What was your loved one’s favorite color, fragrance, or herb?
 Picture a tribute of cheerful, multi-color tulips, a lilac bush with its intense scent and stunning blooms, or an edible element featuring a simple pot of basil, mint, or cilantro.

 - If your garden is in honor of your spouse or partner, bleeding hearts grow well in Illinois, as do knock out roses, and breathtaking black-eyed Susans.